sriramvrma/webservice/README.md

 # webservice

-#this is a Beta Version and contains some errors in service and Controller Classes and also a bug in pom.xml
+#this is a Beta Version and contains some errors in service and Controller Classes
 #there is a completed version and will update it soon........